 This area lets you create and manage your own landing page categories.

-Note: you must create at least one category to use for your own landing pages, as uncategorized landing pages will not be selectable for use when setting up a phishing campaign.
+Note: You must create at least one category to use for your own landing pages, as uncategorized landing pages will not be selectable for use when setting up a phishing campaign.

 System Landing Pages:

-Creating a landing page
+Creating a custom landing page:

 If you wish to create a Data Entry landing page (a landing page which tries to get the user to enter sensitive information), it is recommended you read this article for the technical specifications for our data entry forms.